 Another option in the Pixma Pro range, the Pro-10 conveniently comes bundled with My Image Garden software for quickly creating banners, collages, and even calendars.
 While it’s extremely easy for a hobby photographer to use at home, it’s suited for professional-quality prints.
 The printer’s output quality is superb — particularly when handling high-resolution image files — and uses 10 ink cartridges, one of which is a clear coat (Chroma Optimizer) designed to level the printed ink surface for a smoother-looking print.
 The three black inks can also generate quality monochrome prints.
 It supports both Ethernet and Wi-Fi networks.

-The newer of the bunch, the P600 is one of the only printers on our list that can support roll paper, meaning it’s capable of creating panoramas more than 10-feet long.
+As one of the newer models on this list, the P600 is especially attractive if you like making panorama prints—it supports roll paper, and can make panoramas up to 10-feet long.
 It’s adorned with a 3.5-inch color touchscreen, allowing you to set preferences and view instructional illustrations detailing the proper way to insert paper and cartridges.
 You can also use the panel to pair the printer with compatible mobile devices via Wi-Fi, and given the device’s three-level ink technology, you can rest assured each colored print will showcase the utmost vibrancy and smooth transitions whether printing in color or strictly in black and white.

 What is a wide-format photo printer?

 While dedicated devices differ from model to model, most wide-format printers can print on 13 x 19-inch paper or larger, which separates them from smaller photo printers (often limited to 8 x 10 inches or smaller).
-And while not technically part of the definition, wide-format printers typically have more ink colors and generally offer better print quality.
-As such, not only can you display your photos larger — never a bad thing — but they will also be more detailed and vibrant, perfect for those who want to hang them on the wall.
+And although it’s not exclusive to wide-format printers, they generally come with better photo quality and more ink color options if that matters to you.
+So, if you’re into making prints, wide-format photo printers excel on two levels: you’ll get to display your images even larger, but the color and photo quality will also likely be better too.

 - The best printers for 2020